-But one thing I’ve almost always been able to do was save, whether it was in a tin can in my room growing up or in an online savings account as an adult.
+But one thing I have almost always been able to do was to save, whether it was in a tin can in my room growing up or in an online savings account as an adult.
 Something about saving money has always made me feel secure.
 It makes me feel in control.
-And while saving certainly isn’t a problem in itself, I know for a fact that we’ve missed out on opportunities by holding on to funds that should have been invested long ago.
+And while saving certainly isn’t a problem in itself, I know for a fact that we have missed out on opportunities by holding on to funds that should have been invested long ago.
 One example: Even though we only planned to set aside three to six months of expenses for emergencies, we let our emergency fund grow big enough to cover two years of expenses at one point, simply out of laziness.
 And truthfully, it never really bothered me.

 That was, of course, until this happened: